rileythomp/mosaics/README.md

-# stained-glass
+# mosaics

-Generate stained glass looking images and other effects.
+Generate mosaic/stained glass looking images and other effects.
 Implementations and more explanation is [here](https://github.com/rileythomp/voronoi).

 https://stainglass.herokuapp.com